bob-tm/Berry-Home-Assistant-Bridge/README.md

 ha_bridge.LightTasmotaPwm(6, 'LightPwm 6')
 ```

-Full Example for lights on PWM1, PWM2 (ON/OFF) and PWM6
+Full Example for 6 PWM lights.
+2 and 3 is limited to ON/OFF
 ```
 import ha_bridge as ha